AcunatomyConditionsLow Back Pain

 Acupuncture doesn’t treat the disc itself.
 But most disc-related pain isn’t only coming from the disc.
 The muscles around it lock up, inflammation builds, and the pain spreads.
 Acupuncture reduces the inflammation.
 Dry needling releases the muscles.
 We address both.

-Chronic patterns are harder to unwind than acute ones, but they’re not permanent.
-The longer a pattern has been present, the more compensation has built up, in your hips, glutes, and even your mid-back.
-Treatment takes longer, but the process is the same: identify what’s driving the pain, release it, and restore function layer by layer.
-Most chronic patients notice meaningful change within the first two to three visits.
+No. Chronic pain takes longer to treat than recent pain, because more compensation has built up in the hips, glutes, and mid-back.
+The process is the same: find what’s driving the pain, release it, and restore function.
+Most chronic patients notice meaningful change within two to three visits.

 Most acupuncture for low back pain focuses on the area that hurts.
-That can help with tension and short-term relief.
-Acunatomy goes further by finding where the pain is actually coming from.
-Your low back pain may be driven by muscles in your glutes or hips that no one has looked at.
+Acunatomy goes further by finding where the pain is coming from: muscles in your glutes or hips that no one has looked at.
 That’s how we get to resolution, not just relief.

 A typical treatment timeline.